ted-tanner/entries-backend/Readme.md

 ### Minimum Viable Product

-* Verification email for createing user
-* Endpoint for checking tombstones
+* Endpoints for checking tombstones and getting user's tombstones since date
+* Verification email for users (user doesn't get created until their email is verified)
 * Endpoints for getting and updating user_security_data
+  - Auth string + password_encryption_salt and iters + encryption_key_user_password
 * Input structs should be moved inot DB utils instead of taking a reference
 * Associate tombstones with users and give them a deletion date.
 Users should be able to request all tombstones after a given date.
 * Endpoint for replacing RSA-encrypted encryption key with AES-encrypted one